top of page

 The Pelican Award is given to a graduate of the University of the West Indies who has contributed greatly to the development of the university and or to the Caribbean.
 The awardees below have certainly done this in both their professional life and in their voluntary effort.

-The 2023 Pelican Awardees
+The 2025 Pelican Awardee

 OTHER RECENT PELICAN AWARD RECIPIENTS